ICGC-TCGA-PanCancer/s3-transfer-operations/README.md

 More details regarding the SOP come soon.

+For an overview of how this related to the overall S3 upload effort see the [Functional Spec](https://wiki.oicr.on.ca/display/Collabor/Functional+Spec+-+ICGC+PanCancer+Data+Load).
+This repo is refered to there as the "Git Order System".

 ## SOP

 * bulk generation script that queries the ES index on pancancer.info and a project whitelist from the orchestrator (Junjun for the bulk script, Christina for project whitelist)